MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/implements-statement.md

 **Implements** { _InterfaceName_ | _ClassName_ }

-The required _InterfaceName_ or _ClassName_ is the name of an interface, or of a class from which an interface is automatically derived, where the interface's **Public** prototypes for determining [methods](../../Glossary/vbe-glossary.md#method) & [properties](../../Glossary/vbe-glossary.md#property), will be implemented by the corresponding methods in the Visual Basic class module in which the **Implements** statement has been used.
+The required _InterfaceName_ or _ClassName_ is the name of an interface, or of a class from which an interface is automatically derived, where the interface's [**Public**](../../reference/keywords-visual-basic-for-applications.md#PublicKeyword) prototypes for determining [methods](../../Glossary/vbe-glossary.md#method) & [properties](../../Glossary/vbe-glossary.md#property), will be implemented by the corresponding [procedures](../../glossary/vbe-glossary.md#procedure) in the Visual Basic class module in which the **Implements** statement has been used.

 ## Remarks